Brightcove

 The hope was that the algorithm would iteratively improve and eventually download the correct segment.
 The problem comes about when you start to consider what an "error" is.
 For our algorithm, we defined error as a region of the video buffer that was missing data.

-The thinking here is that if we fetched segment "A" followed by segment "C", we would have created a "B"-sized gap that would need to be filled.
-The algorithm should then backtrack to fill that error and select segment "B" before continuing forward to "D".Ye Olde Fetcher
+The thinking here is that if we fetched segment A followed by segment C, we would have created a B-sized gap that would need to be filled.
+The algorithm should then backtrack to fill that error and select segment B before continuing forward to D.

 Whatever the cause, these unfillable parts of the buffer created situations where the algorithm was stuck trying to fill it.
 We eventually built in many approaches to try and keep the fetcher from getting stuck: